Spanish, Bachelor of Arts

 Spanish majors are required to participate in a study abroad experience in a Spanish-speaking country, but in some extraordinary circumstances, a waiver of this requirement may be requested from the chair of the Department of Languages and Literature.
 In place of studying abroad, students who are granted a waiver may be required to participate in an internship (earning a minimum of 3 semester credit hours) with a service agency, educational institution or company where Spanish is used extensively.

 Spanish majors must demonstrate Intermediate-High level proficiency or higher in spoken Spanish according to the 2012 ACTFL proficiency guidelines.
 It is highly recommended that students take the oral proficiency exam immediately after the study abroad experience, but they should at a minimum arrange to take the oral proficiency exam during the semester prior to the semester in which they plan to graduate.
 This ACTFL oral proficiency exam is administered online for a modest fee.
 After taking the test, students receive a nationally-recognized certificate of their oral Spanish proficiency from ACTFL.
-For information on the ACTFL online test, contact Dr. Tony Cella at (480) 878-6702 or acella@ben.edu.
+For information on the ACTFL online test, contact Dr. Zubair Amir at (630) 829-6256 or zamir@ben.edu.
 The ACTFL oral proficiency interview may be repeated for an additional fee until the required level of proficiency is demonstrated.

 Students are encouraged to combine the Spanish major with a major or minor in another discipline such as international business and economics, psychology, criminology, political science, pre-law, health sciences, or social work.